 As I live, says the Lord God.
 What shepherds are dead?
 Those who have sought their own interests rather than Christ’s.
 So what of the shepherds who seek Christ’s interests and not their own?
 Of course there will be such shepherds, of course they will be found: there is no lack of them and there never will be.

-This excerpt from St. Augustine’s Sermon 46 On Pastors (Sermo 46, 18-19: CCL 41, 544-546) likens the Church to Mother, Shepherd and vine which sprouts everywhere and can even graft the broken, sterile branches back into herself.
-This text on unworthy shepherds is read in the Roman Catholic Office of Readings for Tuesday of the 25th week in Ordinary Time with the accompanying biblical reading taken from Ezekiel 36:16-36.
+This post is an excerpt from St. Augustine’s Sermon 46 On Pastors (Sermo 46, 18-19: CCL 41, 544-546).
+It likens the Church to Mother, Shepherd and vine which sprouts everywhere and can even graft the broken, sterile branches back into herself.
+This text on unworthy shepherds appears in the Roman Catholic Office of Readings for Tuesday of the 25th week in Ordinary Time.
+The accompanying biblical reading comes from Ezekiel 36:16-36.